A growing number of older Americans are returning to the workforce or never leaving it entirely behind.

 Health information technicians, which include medical coders, organize and manage health information data.
 Some jobs in this industry require completion of a post-secondary certificate program, while others require an associate degree.
 Many also require certification from a professional organization such as the American Academy of Professional Coders.

-Flex factor: Medical records and health information technicians held about 206,300 jobs in 2016, but openings are expected to increase by 13 percent between then and 2026, according to the BLS.
+Flex factor: Medical records and health information technicians held about 186,000 jobs in 2021, but openings are expected to increase by 7% by 2031, according to the BLS.
 Increasing demand for coders is driving many medical providers to outsource their coding workload to companies that offer work-from-home positions ideal for some retirees.

 E-commerce websites — including eBay, Etsy and Handmade at Amazon — have made it possible to sell just about anything over the internet.